 For annual training, Radiation Health Specialists may serve anywhere in the world, whether at sea, in hospitals stateside, or on bases in countries around the world.

-Take a moment to learn more about the general roles and responsibilities of Reservists.
+Take a moment to learn more about the general roles and responsibilities of Navy Reserve Sailors.

 For current or former Navy Officers (NAVET): Prior experience satisfies the initial leadership training requirement – so you will not need to go through Officer Training again.

-For current or former Officers of military branches other than the Navy (OSVET), as well as for Officer candidates without prior military experience: You will need to meet the initial leadership training requirement by attending the 12-day Direct Commission Officer (DCO) School in Newport, R.I.
-This will count as your first Annual Training.
+For current or former Officers of military branches other than the Navy (OSVET), as well as for Officer candidates without prior military experience, you will be required to attend the Officer Development School (ODS) in Newport, RI, for a five-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers.